rippleitinnz/xrpl-farmer-api/README.md

 ## 👋 Welcome!

 > This is a public API hosted by [rippleitin.nz](https://rippleitin.nz).
-The database for this API is updated frequently with most current list of [XRPL](https://xrpl.org) addresses that have been flagged as Air Drop farmers, from numerous sources.
+The database for this API is updated frequently with the most current list of [XRPL](https://xrpl.org) addresses that have been flagged as Air Drop farmers, from numerous sources.

 ## **API Rate Limiting**